Minimally Invasive Spinal Surgery

 A Last Resort

-While minimally invasive spinal surgery in Long Island ensures safe results with minimal risks, it should only be considered a last resort option.
+While minimally invasive spinal surgery on Long Island ensures safe results with minimal risks, it should only be considered a last resort option.
 Dr. Kakoulides always favors conservative treatments over surgery.
 He tries to address the root cause of your spinal concerns with physical therapy, rest, chiropractic care, and injections.
 He only resorts to minimally invasive spine surgery if all conservative solutions fail or if you have the symptoms of severe spinal cord dysfunction, known as myelopathy.

 Myelopathy is a spinal cord dysfunction that leads to numerous neurologic symptoms, such as the loss of mobility, instability, loss of bladder control, muscle weakness, and numbness and tingling sensations.
 The onset of neurologic symptoms indicates that your spinal cord or nerve roots are severely compressed or pinched because of the underlying spinal condition.
 If you don’t address the situation soon, you may also suffer paralysis.
 Minimally invasive spine surgery is the ideal solution in this case.